fungikami/MIPS-School-Enrollment/README.md

 The program overwrites the following files:

 + ***Tentative and definitive enrollments***:
-  - First line of each subject:
+  - First line of each subject: Subject Code, Name, Number of free quotas.
-    Subject Code: 7 characters.
-    Name: Maximum 30 characters.
-    Number of free Quotas: 3 characters.
-  - Rest of the lines (registered students):
+  - Rest of the lines (registered students): Student ID, Name, Correction (if there is any).
-    Student Card:
-    Name: Maximum 20 characters.
-    Correction (if there is any): Inclusion in Correction (I) or Elimination in Correction (E).

 ## Considerations